 ➡️ Buy Teriyaki Sauces from Stonewall Kitchen

-It is more likely that the furry carnivores were already so rare ended up on our tables because they reminded us too much of our furry companions like cats and dogs which over the millennia have evolved from pure farm animals to our beloved friends and family members have developed.
+It is more likely that the furry carnivores were already so rare ended up on our tables because they reminded us too much of our furry companions like Cats and dogs remember that over the millennia have evolved from pure farm animals to our beloved friends and family members have developed.

-Anyone who still wants to try bear meat should try their luck in the north of the Japanese main island Honshu.
-Here, unlike in Japan, there is a stable bear population and local hunters are regularly forced to thin out the populations to prevent the large carnivores the prey animals run out and they engage in potentially dangerous confrontations with humans when searching for food.
-The meat then ends up in the many local restaurants and inns instead of in the garbage and is served there, only lightly fried and dipped in soy-based sauces, similar to the Hawaiian Grille Sauce from Stonewall Kitchen , a sought-after delicacy alongside wild boar and venison.
+If you still want to try bear meat, you should try your luck in the north of the Japanese main island Honshu.
+Here, unlike in Japan, there is a stable bear population and local hunters are regularly forced to thin out the populations to prevent the large carnivores the prey animals run out and they engage in potentially dangerous confrontations with humans while searching for food.
+The meat then often ends up in the many local restaurants and inns instead of being thrown away, where it is served, only lightly fried and dipped in soy-based sauces, similar to the Hawaiian Grille Sauce from Stonewall Kitchen , a sought-after delicacy alongside wild boar and venison.

 ➡️ Buy Hawaiian Grille Sauce from Stonewall Kitchen

-But let us return from the Far East back to Germany , because even here, until a few decades ago, two small predators has become a regular feature on the menus of rural populations in particular.
-This trend can certainly be attributed to the food shortages at the beginning and middle of the last century, but even today parts of the older population think back with pleasure and longing to the furry delicacies and hunters have delicacies Roast wild boar and saddle of venison are also often left out.
-One of these delicacies has recently even a restaurant in Berlin rediscovered for themselves and thereby caused a lot of excitement.
+But let us return from the Far East back to Germany , because until a few decades ago, two small predators regularly appear on the menus of the rural population in particular.
+This trend can certainly be attributed to the Food shortages at the beginning and middle of the last century, but even today parts of the older population think back with pleasure and longing to the furry delicacies and hunters leave for these Delicacies roast wild boar and venison saddle are also often left out.
+One of these delicacies has recently even a restaurant in Berlin rediscovered for themselves and caused a lot of excitement.

 The Badger , Germany's largest marten species, is probably only known to most people from television and picture books.
-No wonder, as it mostly hides in its burrow during the day and comes only at night It is precisely this behaviour that makes the badger a rare prey for local hunters.
-The fact that the badger is virtually unknown on German menus is partly due to this lifestyle and partly because the hunting of badgers since the 1970s was banned for many years because the species was endangered.
-And even though the stocks has since recovered (so much so that they are now hunted primarily for population control and not primarily for consumption), hunting the cave dwellers is usually so It is difficult for a successful hunter to keep the catch for himself.
-The culinary delight is accordingly expensive.
-1 kg of venison often around 50 € For the same amount of badger meat you can easily 50% This may sound like a lot, but it is understandable given the difficulty of hunting and the fact that an adult animal costs on average only about 3 kg of meat while a fully grown deer can yield up to 9 kg of edible meat.
+No wonder, since it usually hides in its burrow during the day and comes only at night to hunt on the surface.
+It is precisely this behavior that makes the badger a rare prey for local hunters.
+The fact that the badger is virtually unknown on German menus is partly due to this lifestyle and partly because hunting badgers since the 1970s was banned for many years because the species was endangered.
+And even though the population recovered now (so much so that they are now hunted primarily for population control and not primarily for consumption), the hunting of the cave dwellers is usually so It is difficult for a successful hunter to keep the catch for himself.
+This culinary delight is accordingly expensive.
+1 kg venison often around 50 € For the same amount of badger meat you can easily 50% This may sound like a lot, but it is understandable given the difficulty of hunting and the fact that an adult animal costs on average only about 3 kg of meat while an adult deer can produce up to 9 kg of edible meat.

-Nevertheless, one should not ignore the delicacy if one is in the relatively short hunting season from the beginning of August to the end of October the rare chance to taste them.
-The badger is prepared in a similar way to a kind of oversized little boat, but has a very unique taste that removes reminiscent of game .
-Badger can be in many ways serve, e.g. as a classic Fry or braised in small pieces, similar to venison .
-In fact, it should be noted that the initially mentioned problem of taste in the badger actually two solid reasons On the one hand, the badger has a scent gland to mark its territory.
-If this is damaged during the disemboweling, the taste of the secretion contained in it spreads through the meat and makes it largely inedible .
-It is also recommended to the fat from the meat, as this also has a strong flavor which many find unpleasant.
+Nevertheless, one should not ignore the delicacy, if one is in the relatively short hunting season from the beginning of August to the end of October the rare chance to taste them.
+The badger is prepared similarly to a kind of oversized little rooster, but has a very unique taste that reminiscent of game .
+Badger can be in many ways serve, e.g. as a classic Fry or braised in small pieces, similar to venison saddle .
+In fact, it should be noted that the initially mentioned Problem of taste in the badger actually two solid reasons Firstly, the badger has a scent gland to mark its territory.
+If this is damaged during disemboweling, the taste of the secretion it contains spreads through the meat and makes it largely inedible .
+It is also recommended to the fat from the meat, as this also has a strong taste which many find unpleasant.

-Especially spices like thyme , juniper and Garlic taste very good with badger meat.
-Dry spices like Roma spice that Kansas City Classic Rub or even that Jamaican Jerk BBQ Rub from Urban Accents are ideal for preparing the meat.
-For serving, we recommend aromatic sauces such as BBQ sauce Space Camper by Rufus Teague .
-Gourmets should also try the Baby Back Rib Sauce from Stonewall Kitchen Similar to game, the sweet notes of brown sugar and Molasses , the spice of Dijon mustard and soy sauce and the fruity spritzer orange juice concentrate ideal with the taste of the meat.
+Especially spices like Thyme , Juniper and Garlic taste very good with badger meat.
+Dried spices such as Kansas City Classic Rub or even the Jamaican Jerk BBQ Rub from Urban Accents are ideal for preparing the meat.
+Gourmets should also try the Baby Back Rib Sauce from Stonewall Kitchen Similar to game, the sweet notes of brown sugar and Molasses , the spice of Dijon mustard and soy sauce and the fruity spritzer Orange juice concentrate ideal with the taste of the meat.

 ➡️ Buy Baby Back Rib Sauce from Stonewall Kitchen